unknowdata/Tevo-Little-Monster---Klipper-SKR-mini-e3-v3/README.md

 - Doing mesh bed leveling
 - Seems to print fine

 To do
-  - Uncomment filament sensor section
+-  Waiting for PEI Sheet so I can continue calibrating
-  -  Waiting for PEI Sheet so I could continue calibrating
+-  - Uncomment filament sensor section
 - Test end Gcode
-  - Add Beeping sound
+- Add a Beeping sound